MemeStash-2021/Memestash-NodeJS/README.md

 ```
 ### `Data` routers
 The routers for Express are contained in their own folder and contain 2 files:
-- `cardRouter.js` is responsible for handling all incoming requests
+- `<prefix>router.js` is responsible for handling all incoming requests
 - `statements.js` contains all SQL statements used for that cardRouter.

+The routers are split by use case.
+Note that sometimes, 2 or more routers can be present within 1 folder.

 ## FAQ
 **Q:** The node scripts don't run! <br>